6 Things to Consider Before Buying a Used Laptop

-This is important because one of the reasons you are buying a used laptop is for the brand and the peace of mind you get knowing that the laptop is genuine.
-If a laptop is genuine, it should have manufacturer’s warranty, and what that means is that the manufacturer of the laptop agrees to fix or replace the laptop if there are certain ‘factory defects’ with the laptop.
+This is important because one of the reasons you are buying a used laptop is for the brand and the peace of mind you get knowing it is genuine.
+If a laptop is genuine, it should have manufacturer’s warranty, and what that means is that the manufacturer of the laptop agrees to fix or replace the laptop if there are certain ‘factory defects’ with it.
 So you should ensure that the laptop has a manufacturer’s warranty.
 Although in most cases the warranty is only valid for a couple of years, and if the laptop you are buying has been used for a long time the warranty may have expired.
 So you need to bear this in mind as well.

 4. Not a kidnap or robbery ploy